Yuck (Yuck album)

-Yuck is the debut eponomyous studio album by English indie rock band Yuck.
+Yuck is the debut eponymous studio album by English indie rock band Yuck.
 The album was released on CD and digital download on 15 February 2011 on the Fat Possum Records label in the United States and on 21 February 2011 on the Mercury Records label in the United Kingdom.

 Background

 Daniel Blumberg and Max Bloom left their previous group Cajun Dance Party in 2008.
 They formed Yuck in 2009 in London, England.
 The pair released two singles on vinyl only ("Rubber" and "Georgia") in early 2010 and recruited Jonny Rogoff on drums and Mariko Doi on bass (who had just recently left the group Levelload) shortly after.
 The group began recording its debut studio album in the summer of the same year in London in Max Bloom's parents' house.

 Yuck released its debut single "Holing Out" on 20 February 2011.
 The Japanese edition of the album features a cover of "Natsu Nandesu" by Happy End, sung by bassist Mariko Doi.